alttch/pptop/doc/troubleshooting.rst

 but as it works in 99% of cases, why don't use this feature for development or testing?
 Just don't use ppTOP on production systems.
 Unless you have no choice.

+Also, you can try command line option *--unsafe-inject*, which doesn't inject *_cffi_backend* shared library.

 Everything is slow
 ==================